Summer Financial Aid

 • Pursuing their first undergraduate bachelor's degree

-• Enrolled in at least 6 Arizona summer units through June 1st and have a completed 23/24 FAFSA on file
+• Enrolled in at least 6 Arizona summer units and have a completed a 24/25 FAFSA form by May 30, 2025

-• Demonstrate certain level of financial need as determined by their 23/24 FAFSA
+• Demonstrate certain level of financial need as determined by their 24/25 FAFSA form

-Students who are eligible for the University Grant will be awarded through May 31, 2024.
-Students who were offered Summer University Grant but later drop below 6 units and have not received the Summer University Grant disbursement will have until the end of day July 9th to re-enroll in 6+ units or their Summer University Grant will be canceled.
+Students who were offered Summer University Grant but later drop below 6 units and have not received the Summer University Grant disbursement will have until the end of day July 15th to re-enroll in 6+ units or their Summer University Grant will be canceled.

 Summer University Grant funding is offered based on the availability of funds and financial need.
 Financial need for summer University Grant eligibility is determined on a yearly basis, so eligibility in previous years does not guarantee future eligibility.